*Vermont Ice Climbing Rock Climbing

 Depending on where you want to visit, directions can be simple or quite complex.
-It is best to reference the specific area you want to visit, and/or buy one of the many guidebooks available.
+It is best to reference the specific area you want to visit, and/or buy one of the old guidebooks if you can find one.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Vermont Ice Climbing:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for *Vermont Ice Climbing:

 Featured Route For *Vermont Ice Climbing